VisActor/VChart/docs/assets/option/en/component/legend-discrete.md

 ### maxCol(number)

-Effective only when `orient` is `'left'` | `'right'`, indicates the maximum number of rows for the legend item, the legend item beyond the maximum number of rows will be hidden.
+Effective only when `orient` is `'left'` | `'right'`, indicates the maximum number of columns for the legend item, the legend item beyond the maximum number of columns will be hidden.

 ### maxHeight(number)